datacamp/sqlwhat/docs/articles/ast_checks.rst

 Navigating the tree
 ===================

-The tutorial gave a gentle introduction into how the AST of a SQL query can be 'walked' as it were, using ``check_field()`` and
+The tutorial gave a gentle introduction into how the AST of a SQL query can be 'walked' as it were, using ``check_edge()`` and
 ``check_node()``.
 In addition to the state they start from, these functions take a couple of different arguments:

 - ``name``: the name of the node or field you want to zoom in on,